Page Park, Staple Hill

 The park has a selection of sports fields, accommodating football and cricket teams.
 It was the start and finish place for the Kingswood Festival marathon in 1985.

-The park is currently undergoing a transformation to become the green heart of Staple Hill.
+The park underwent a transformation to become the green heart of Staple Hill around 2015.
 With help from South Gloucestershire Council, the Big Lottery Fund, and the Heritage Lottery Fund.
 The creation of a new cafe and community spaces are amongst the improvements.

 The park is the venue for the Big Lunch; a community event designed to bring together the people of Staple Hill with music, children's rides and family entertainment.

 Friends of Page Park

 The Friends of Page Park are a non-profit making, voluntary group of local residents and park users whose aim is to protect and improve the park and its facilities for the community and future generations.
 The group is a registered charity.
 The friends have worked on a number of projects to help fundraiser for the park and to implement improvements and events for the benefit of the local community.